2degrees/pyclamdplus/README.rst

 Changelog
 ---------

-* Version 1.1b1 - made the library compatible with Python 3.
+* Version 1.1b2 - made the library compatible with Python 3.

-..warning:
-    Python 2 is no longer supported.
-If you require Python 2 support, please use version 1.0.